Implications of a high growth index on the variation of $G$: Bayesian Analysis

 \section{Bayesian Analysis}

-To constrain the background cosmology via the Monte Carlo Markov Chain (MCMC) method, we use the CC or the DESI+CMB datasets with a Gaussian likelihood based on the growth index measurement.
+To constrain the background cosmology using the Monte Carlo Markov Chain (MCMC) method, we use the CC or DESI+CMB datasets with a Gaussian likelihood based on the growth index measurement.
+When using CC data, we are interested in determining a large but meaningful space parameter to test the accuracy of the constant $\gamma$ parametrization.
+When using the DESI+CMB data set, we look for a better determination of $\Omega_{m0}$ and its impact on $G_{\rm eff}$.
+As we will show, this better determination of the background has small impact on the determination of $G_{\rm eff}$.
+Therefore, our results should have no significant modifications when using other background data combinations.

 The CC likelihood uses a set of 32 cosmic chronometers $H(z)$ data compiled by Ref. \citep{Favale2023}, with data from Refs. \citep{Moresco2012,Moresco2015,Moresco2016,Zhang2014,Jimenez2003,Simon2005,Ratsimbazafy2017,Stern2010,Borghi2022}.
 The particular composition of the likelihood function